jfederico/recordrtc-rails_annotations/README.md

 * xmlUrl = the generated url
 * generatedXML = the generated xml in the container
 * As of yet, no known way to attach blob to file input in form, so a mock-form sent as XHR FormData is necessary in lieu of form_for
-  * Changed all forms to not use Rails form_for, more simple to manipulate every step of form posting.
-May change later, due to the fact that Rails form_for has additional safety features added.
 * Some other controllers (such as registration) had CSS/JS in a file that did not match the controller name (registration had CSS in guide); eventually these styles will have to be added to their own file
 * Cannot separate concerns for partials or React files
 * Is it really a good idea to constantly be sending AJAX requests?
 Not very scalable, messes with search box (solution: find way to refresh page without resetting session)
-* THIS IS THE OPEN-SOURCE VERSION OF THE APP